 By creating financial projections, you have the opportunity to see the potential financial impact of your ideas.
 Your financial projections (also known as your financial model) will help you understand the viability of your thoughts and help investors grasp the potential ROI (return on investment) of funding you.

-In this article we will show you how to create a financial model for your startup or growing company.
-You will learn what to include in your financial projections, why they are important and how you can create them effectively.
+This article will show you how to create a financial model for your startup or growing company.
+You will learn what to include in your financial projections, why they are essential, and how you can create them effectively.

 What are Financial Projections?

 Your business plan’s financial projections will be the most analyzed part of your plan by investors and/or banks.
-While never a precise prediction of future performance, a good financial model outlines the core assumptions of your business and helps you and others evaluate capital requirements, risks involved and rewards that successful execution will deliver.
+While never a precise prediction of future performance, an excellent financial model outlines the core assumptions of your business and helps you and others evaluate capital requirements, risks involved, and rewards that successful execution will deliver.

-Having a strong framework in place also will help you compare your performance to projections and evaluate how your business is progressing.
-If your performance is behind your projections, you will have a framework in place to evaluate the effects of lowering costs, increasing prices or even reimagining your model.
-In the happy case that you exceed your projections, you can use your framework to plan for accelerated growth, new hires or additional expansion investments.
+Having a solid framework in place also will help you compare your performance to projections and evaluate how your business is progressing.
+If your performance is behind your projections, you will have a framework in place to assess the effects of lowering costs, increasing prices, or even reimagining your model.
+In the happy case that you exceed your projections, you can use your framework to plan for accelerated growth, new hires, or additional expansion investments.

 Hence, the use of financial projections is multi-fold and crucial for the success of any business.
-Your projections should include three core financial statements – the income statement, the cash flow statement and the balance sheet.
-The next section explains each statement in detail.
+Your projections should include three core financial statements – the income statement, the cash flow statement, and the balance sheet.
+The following section explains each statement in detail.

 What Do Financial Projections Include?

 The Income Statement

 The income statement is also referred to as a profit & loss statement and showcases your business’s revenues and expenses for a specific period.